Svendolin/All-about-AJAX-and-Node.js/readme.md

 ***
-## Technologies and Installisation ✅
+## Technologies and Installation ✅
 ***

-JQUERY - INSTALLISATION:
+JQUERY - INSTALLATION:
 * https://cdnjs.com/libraries/jquery (if you would like to use JQUERY in your project)
 * XAMPP or MAMP if you want to combine AJAX with PHP to work with apache servers
 <br />

-Node.js - INSTALLISATION:
+Node.js - INSTALLATION:
 * https://nodejs.org/en/ (Recommend LTS for an unbuggy / non-risky experience)
 <br />

-Express.js - INSTALLISATION:
+Express.js - INSTALLATION:
 * https://expressjs.com/ (Home is where to start, --save is not urgently needed in your Terminal)
 <br />

-Express.js TEMPLATES (PUG, MUSTACHE, EJS) - INSTALLISATION:
+Express.js TEMPLATES (PUG, MUSTACHE, EJS) - INSTALLATION:
 * https://expressjs.com/en/guide/using-template-engines.html (Overview)
 * https://www.npmjs.com/package/ejs (EJS)
 <br />

-NODEMON - INSTALLISATION:
+NODEMON - INSTALLATION:
 * https://www.npmjs.com/package/nodemon
 * (Nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected).
 <br />